Google Play app store revenue hit $11.2 billion in 2019, lawsuit says

 Attorneys general for Utah and 36 other U.S. states or districts suing Google over alleged antitrust violations with the app store also said in the newly unredacted filing that the business in 2019 had $8.5 billion in gross profit and $7 billion in operating income, for an operating margin of over 62%.

-Google is fighting the charges that it abuses its alleged monopoly in app sales for Android devices.
-The company and its accusers said in a separate filing on Saturday said a trial in late 2022 is possible.
+The company and its accusers said in a separate filing on Saturday a trial in late 2022 is possible over whether Google abuses its alleged monopoly in app sales for Android devices.

 In its quarterly financial disclosures, Google groups Play app revenue with that of other services and accounts for the store's ad revenue as part of another broader category.